MarcYovian/dompetku/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# My-Wallet: Your Personal Finance Manager
+# Dompetku: Your Personal Finance Manager

-My-Wallet is a personal finance management application built with Laravel and Livewire.
+Dompetku is a personal finance management application built with Laravel and Livewire.
 It allows users to track their income and expenses, categorize transactions, manage different fund sources, and generate reports.
 The application leverages Livewire for dynamic frontend components, providing a responsive and interactive user experience.

 ## Features